 Only State approved vehicles may be used for emergency transportation offsite and may only be driven by appropriate personnel.
 Also, Low Road is a curving residential road, and you must drive slowly and cautiously.

 Authorized personnel may use a Silver Lake vehicle to go off-site to get materials/run errands, with notice.

-For hospitality and safety reasons, helmets must be always worn by all bicycle riders.
+Helmets must be always worn by all bicycle riders.